-Note: Additional policies and guidance will be needed, for example: good practice guidance for working with children and adults, code of conduct for staff and volunteers, complaints policy, whistle blowing policy, disciplinary policy.
+Note: This is a Safeguarding Policy only.
+Additional policies and guidance will be needed, for example:

+- good practice guidance for working with children and adults,

+- code of conduct for staff and volunteers,

+- complaints policy,

+- whistle blowing policy,

+- disciplinary policy.

 This list is not exhaustive.

-Appendix 1: Useful Contact numbers
+Appendix I: Useful Contact numbers